ruggeri/tech-notes/randos/finance/fund-types.md

   responsible for almost all the appreciation in an index.
 So it's important to buy them all.

+## Bond Funds

+Any fund type can invest in bonds or equities.
+However, because bonds trade with much less liquidity than equities, bond funds can have a harder time meeting redepemption requests than equity funds.
+The logic is that if you dump a bunch of stocks, you'll have an easier time getting fair value (not paying a huge liquidity premium) than if you dump a bunch of bonds.

+There is a claim that bond ETFs have less liquidity risk than bond mutual funds.
+The idea is that you get out of the bond fund ETF by selling into the market for ETF shares.
+That doesn't ipso facto cause any trading in the underlying bonds.
+Yes, authorized parties can ultimately reclaim the underlying bonds and try to sell them themselves.

+Eventually, if the public sells a bond ETF hard enough, there will start to be a liquidity premium that must be paid to liquidate more.
+But the ride may be smoother than with a bond mutual fund.

+Apparently this is all mostly a hypothesized concern.
+As of yet, bond fund sell pressure hasn't been high enough to entail big liquidity premiums.
+But some people speculate this may be a problem someday down the road.

 ## Sources

 * Wikipedia